Our Board

 President

-Elynmarie is a dedicated servant leader with a career spanning multiple disciplines in the arts.
-Her journey began unexpectedly when she fell into Stage Management while in college.
-Over the years, her career evolved from stage management to international touring, where she collaborated with prestigious institutions such as Great Lakes Shakespeare, Brooklyn Academy of Music, Stadsteater, Stockholm, along with Ohio and San Diego Opera Companies, Long Beach Classical Ballet, and many others.
-The international experience eventually led her to serve as a cultural ambassador between Los Angeles and Stockholm through her connection with the Swedish Embassy, ultimately resulting in a residency for the Darling Desperados of Malmo, Sweden in a collaborative production with the Santa Monica Playhouse and Los Angeles Theatre Center (LATC).
+Elynmarie is a servant leader whose career spans stage management, international touring, producing, and arts leadership.
+She began in stage management while in college and went on to collaborate with organizations including Great Lakes Shakespeare, Brooklyn Academy of Music, Stadsteater Stockholm, Ohio and San Diego Opera Companies, Long Beach Classical Ballet, and others.
+Her international work led to serving as a cultural ambassador between Los Angeles and Stockholm through the Swedish Embassy, culminating in her producing a Los Angeles residency for Darling Desperados of Malmö in collaboration with Santa Monica Playhouse and Los Angeles Theatre Center.

 Treasurer